chrisco/playbook/index.md

 ## Hiring process

+A new shipmate will typically get in touch via email, to _join@hanno.co_.
+Emails to this address are piped into our **[HNO] Hiring** project in Asana as a new task, ready for the team to take a look at, and reply to.

-A new shipmate will typically get in touch via email.
-If we’ve not worked together before, then the first project we will work on will be a sprint together, so that everyone can ‘try before they buy’.
+If we’ve not worked together before, then the first project we will work on will be a sprint together, so that everyone can see how the working process feels.

-If the sprint goes well, we’ll talk about what we’d both need to do, to make things happen again in the future.
+If the sprint goes well, we’ll talk about what we’d both need to do to make things happen again on a more regular basis, whether that's as a full-time hire, or as a recurring collaborator.